ArinZBryan/Computer-Engineering-Notes/AICE1002/System Verilog.md

 The output node of a gate is always the first argument.
 To finish a module definition, the `endmodule` statement is used.
 ### Arrays
 System Verilog also supports arrays.
 An array is defined using the following code: `logic [7:0] a`.
 This would define an array called `a`, with a length of 8.
-For some reason, unlike everyone else, arrays are defined with the highest valid array index first, followed by the first valid index.
+For some reason, unlike everyone else, arrays are defined with the highest valid array index and the lowest, in any order (`logic [0:7] a` is also valid)
 Arrays are useful for inputs, outputs, internal variables and busses.
 ### Literals
 There are a few ways to write literals in System Verilog.